manickalai/SpringLogin/README.md

 # springboot Login And Registration With MySQL Basic HTML design
- Easisest and only important code to develop a login and registeration aplication
+ very basic code demo for creat a user (registation), login and connect the MySql DB